 We are committed to our values of safety, respect, excellence, courage and one team.
 They make us the company we are.
 Everything we do has to live up to these values.

 Why our brand matters

 Our brand is a foundation for everything we do.
 In our Upstream business, for example, it’s a mark of our approach.
 It provides the values that drive access to new developments, and the types of relationships we build with partners and governments.
 In our customer-facing businesses, the brand is a guide for our customers, reflecting our promise in terms of products, services and relationships.

 Our brand is key both internally and externally.
 We’re constantly reviewing our brand positioning and how we communicate it, to ensure it’s relevant and supports both our current business and our aspirations for the future.
 We carry out regular research to understand how our brand performs in various markets, and to see what our brand means to others.

-Our logo was launched in 2000, and was designed as a dramatic break with tradition.
-Even after a decade, it is still unlike any other energy identity, and symbolises a number of things – not least the greatest source of energy … the sun itself.
+Our logo was launched in 2000 and was designed as a dramatic break with tradition.
+Nearly two decades later, it is still unlike any other energy identity and symbolises a number of things – not least our greatest source of energy: the sun itself

 The colours of the Helios – named after the Greek god of the sun – suggest heat, light and nature.
 It is also a pattern of interlocking shapes: like BP, a single entity created by many different parts working as one.
 This was particularly relevant, as the new brand was launched after a series of mergers and acquisitions.
 It united all the heritage companies and employees that now make up BP and its global brand.